 Planning your next farm equipment purchase?
 Whether you intend to buy, finance or lease, you may be qualified to take advantage of substantial tax savings under Section 179 again this year.

 Using the Section 179 deduction, you can write off the entire purchase price of qualifying equipment up to the deduction limit.
-In 2018, qualifying equipment was expanded to include both new and used equipment.
-This definition of qualifying property remains in effect for 2021.
+In recent years, qualifying equipment was expanded to include both new and used equipment.
+This definition of qualifying property remains in effect for 2022.

 In addition to equipment purchases, other eligible items may include “off-the-shelf” computer software, breeding livestock, and single purpose structures, such as milking parlors.